acubillos/iosMachineStateExample/README.md

 ### Using machine state to match a pattern

-Itirate over a string of text and find a match
+Iterate over a string of text and find a match

 #### Credits